caxanga334/NavBot/docs/WEAPONINFO_CONFIG.md

 // Remove the health priority if the current weapon is a variant of another weapon that has a dynamic health priority "health" "remove"
 ```

+## Aim Spots

+The `preferred_aim_spot` is an optional property that allows overrinding the default aim position selection for a specific weapon.
+For example, it's used in the TF2 soldier's rocket launcher to make the bots aim at the player's feet.
+If no preferred aim spot is defined, the bot will aim at the first spot with a clear line of fire in the following order: Head (if allowed), center and origin.
+To enable headshots, setting `can_headshot` to **true** is still required! `preferred_aim_spot` is not required for headshots.

 ## Console Commands